George Washington Sailors host Republic of Korea Minister of National Defense

 |0

-This work, George Washington Sailors host Republic of Korea Minister of National Defense [Image 10 of 10], by SA Roselia Garcia, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, George Washington Sailors host Republic of Korea Minister of National Defense [Image 3 of 3], by PO1 Roy Duran, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.